 A focus state activates when a user highlights an element with their keyboard (usually the tab key) or voice command.
 Focus states are often outlined to show which element a user can currently interact with.
 Examples of focus states include links, buttons, and text boxes in input forms.

-The part of an app or website the user sees.
+This is a design term for part of an app or website the user sees.
 It’s the visual elements and coding that dictate the way users interact with a product.

 A heat map visualizes how people interact with a website or app—tracking where users click, scroll, and move their cursor.
 It’s a graph designers and developers can use to identify trouble spots and assess a product’s efficacy.